stevenjohnstone/afl-lua/README.md

 luarocks install foo CC=afl-gcc
 ```

+An [example](./examples/lua-cmsgpack/fuzz.sh) of reproducing [CVE-2018-11218](http://antirez.com/news/119) impacting [version 0.4.0-0 of lua-cmsgpack](https://github.com/antirez/lua-cmsgpack/tree/0.4.0) is given
+which demonstrates how the fuzzing coverage extends across pure-Lua into C Lua modules.

 ##  4. <a name='OtherApproaches'></a>Other Approaches

 It's possible to make a fuzzer along the lines of [afl-python](https://github.com/jwilk/python-afl) where debug instrumentation is used to provide coverage guidance.
 See [this gist](https://gist.github.com/stevenjohnstone/2236f632bb58697311cd01ea1cafbbc6) for a Lua implementation.